basp/notes/null-considered-harmful.md

 If you really need to handle `null` because of some kind of API you have to deal with then you should consider replacing them with either an `Option` or (maybe better) a `NullValue` implemenation if you're dealing with a lot of behaviour.
 This is similar to using `Nullable` which at least makes it explicit but doesn't offer much safety and is also not ideomatic when you're already dealing with reference types.

 ### As an unknown value
-Something you have this method and it's in the family of *mapping* methods and you give it a thing and it returns some other thing (it might have side-effects as well and in that case shame on you but I'll talk about that in a future story about **CQRS**).
+Sometimes you have this method and it's often more or less in the family of *mapping* methods and you give it a thing and it returns some other thing (it might have side-effects as well and in that case shame on you but I'll talk about that in a future story about **CQRS**).

 You might be tempted to return `null` in case the user gives you something that your method doesn't understand. **Don't do it.**